 Reducing company help desk calls is essential for streamlining operations, improving productivity, enhancing customer satisfaction, and reducing the number of help desk employees needed while making each one more effective.

-While self-service options have their merits if used properly and in conjunction with good training, they are not sufficient in addressing the diverse needs of employees all on their own.
+While self-service options have merits if used correctly and in conjunction with good training, they’re insufficient to address employees’ diverse needs alone.

-By focusing on promoting self-sufficiency and technology proficiency through comprehensive training programs, organizations can effectively reduce the dependency on the help desk only.
-Scaling a help desk that has a reasonable workload is much easier than using it as the first line of defense from a lack of knowledge.
+By promoting self-sufficiency and technology proficiency through comprehensive training programs, organizations can reduce the dependency on the help desk only.
+Scaling a help desk that has a reasonable workload is much easier than using it as the first line of defense from an overwhelmed help desk being used for training issues.

-Implementing good and effective training strategies optimizes operations and minimizes the need for as much help desk staff.
-By taking a holistic approach to reducing help desk calls, companies can achieve greater efficiency while providing exceptional support for employees.
+Implementing good and effective training strategies optimizes operations and minimizes the need for as many help desk staff as possible.
+By taking a holistic approach to reducing help desk calls, companies can achieve greater efficiency while providing exceptional employee support.

-We’re experts in reducing help desk calls and helping employees learn company technology better.
-Our instructional design consultants are experts at helping make help desks, as well as company technical training, work more efficiently.
-Schedule a free consultation to discuss your project with us and see if we can help your organization work more efficiently to save you money.
+We’re experts in reducing help desk calls through training and helping employees learn company technology better.
+Our instructional design consultants are experts at making help desks and company technical training work more efficiently.
+Schedule a free consultation to discuss your project and see if we can help your organization work more efficiently and save more money.